Yoast/wordpress-seo/readme.txt

 Enhancements:

 * Adds "Google" and "schema" as keywords to the structured data Gutenberg blocks to make them show up for those search terms in the block search as well.
-* Adds an image to the new mobile snippet preview for posts and terms.
+* Adds an image to the mobile snippet preview for posts and terms.
-* Changes Readability for empty content from "Needs Improvement" with a red icon to "Not Available" with a gray icon.
+* Changes the readability score for empty content from "Needs Improvement" with a red icon to "Not Available" with a gray icon.
 Props to [emilyatmobtown](https://github.com/emilyatmobtown).
-* Updates URLs to ping Google and Bing with a sitemap.
+* Updates the URLs used to ping Google and Bing about the location of a sitemap.
 Props to [@emilyatmobtown](https://github.com/emilyatmobtown).
-* Increases the specificity of the width and height CSS of the MobileDescriptionImage.
-* Enhances the old WP version notice, by getting and calculating the current and next WP version.
+* Makes the notice about running an old WordPress version more specific by showing the installed WordPress version and the latest WordPress version.

 Bugfixes:

-* Fixes a bug where it is impossible to open the media library for social images on attachment pages.
+* Fixes a bug where no Twitter and Facebook image could be set for attachment pages.
-* Fixes a bug where a nested paragraph was present in the "noindex" metabox warning.
+* Fixes a bug where a nested paragraph would be present in the "noindex" metabox warning.
 * Fixes a bug where Google+ data would still be exported in the settings export.

 = 12.3.0 =